DaanVanVugt/cv/index.md

     *High-frequency crypto automated arbitrage trader*

-    Co-creator.
+    - Co-creator.
-    Challenging collaborative project drawing from a variety of expertises, combining computational sciences with mathematicical and physical knowledge.
+    - Collaborative project drawing from variety of expertises
+    - Based on computational sciences & mathematicical and physical knowledge
-    Supported by both state of the art cryptocurrency financial modelling and deep learning strategies.
+    - Supported by state of the art cryptocurrency financial modelling & deep learning strategies

 ----